dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/programming-with-gmail/gmail-utility-features/_index.md

 ## **Working with FreeBusy Query**

 Aspose.Email provides querying mechanism to check whether some appointment is due or not as per the criteria.
 FreebusyQuery class is provided for this purpose which allows to prepare a query for a particular calendar.

 ### **Querying a calendar**

 This code sample demonstrates the feature of querying a calendar.
-Following tasks are performed in this sample:
+The following tasks are performed in this sample:

 1. Create and insert a calendar
 1. Create an appointment